1. Introduction

 Initial: | n/a (see prose) |

-The result descriptor determines the result of evaluating the custom function that is defined by a @function rule.
-Using locally substituted var() functions, it can reference function parameters, function dependencies, local variables, as well as other custom functions via <dashed-function>s.
+The result descriptor defines the result of evaluating the custom function defined by its @function rule.
+Using var() functions, it can reference function parameters, local variables, as well as other custom functions via <dashed-function>s.

 3. Using Custom Functions

-Similar to how the value of a custom property can be substituted into the value of another property with var(), the result of a custom function evaluation can be substituted with a <dashed-function>.
+Similar to how the value of a custom property can be substituted into the value of another property with var(), the result of a custom function evaluation can be substituted into the value of a property with a <dashed-function>.

 A <dashed-function> is a functional notation whose function name starts with two dashes (U+002D HYPHEN-MINUS).
-Its syntax is:
+Its argument grammar is:

 A <dashed-function> can only be used where var() is allowed.